-In Jacewska’s gallery space, Elementarz dla mieszkańców miast, the basement also doubles as a private cellar club.
+In Jacewska’s gallery space (co-curated by Arkadiusz Półtorak and Martyna Nowicka), Elementarz dla mieszkańców miast, the basement also doubles as a private cellar club.
 Through her exhibitions and parties, Jacewska is establishing herself as a dedicated proponent of repurposing spaces for art, which has become a Krakow trademark.

 While large-scale venues, like Prozak 2.0 are outfitted with long queues and a Funktion-One sound system, you’re unlikely to hear the kind of music put on by venues like Szpitalna 1, Śwįeta Krowa or 89.
 After those venues, the distinction between appropriate spaces, with willing crowds and a proper sound system, is worryingly large.

 “I really hope that it changes and that there will be more stuff going on,” says Płysa.
 “I feel like the city needs it.”

 But for Stuczyński, it’s always been this way.
 “The nightlife in Krakow that we represent, has always been a minority,” he says.
 “At any given time, there was always just one to two or maybe three clubs.”
 While increasing the number of venues has been challenging, improving the ones that already exist has proven a little easier.